IIhesiaba-1/Python-Based_Automated_Process_for_Missing_Data_in_Weather_Stations/README.md

 Matches those stations to ones that recorded the selected variable in the chosen year.
 Downloads .dly files only for relevant stations from NOAA’s FTP.
 Parses and checks which days each station reported valid data.
 Outputs:
-A graph of % missing data per day for the chosen region and variable A CSV file: missing_summary_<VARIABLE>_<YEAR>_<MONTH>.csv Saved automatically into the user’s working file.
+A graph of % missing data per day for the chosen region and variable A CSV file: missing_summary_<VARIABLE>_<YEAR>_<MONTH>.csv It is saved automatically into the user’s working file.